-There are lots of great advantages to picking up the pace in your favorite pair of trail running shoes.
+There are lots of great advantages to picking up the pace in your best trail running shoes.
 Running regularly improves your cardiovascular health and lowers your mortality risk, according to a 2014 investigation published in the Journal of the College of American Cardiology.
 It’s also been found to help reduce stress and of course, many of us use it for weight loss.
 If you’re considering taking up running for weight loss, you probably want to know how many calories does running burn, exactly?
 In this article, we take a look at how to calculate the caloric impact of your running routine so you understand just how much fuel you’re burning.

 What is a calorie?